Sacred Heart National Secondary School

-Sacred Heart Secondary School (Sekolah Menengah Kebangsaan Sacred Heart; 圣心中学), commonly known as SMK Sacred Heart (圣心中学), or Sacred Heart Schools (SHS), is a missionary secondary school in Sibu, a town in an East Malaysia state, Sarawak.
+Sacred Heart Secondary School (Sekolah Menengah Kebangsaan Sacred Heart; 圣心中学), commonly known as SMK Sacred Heart or Sacred Heart Schools (SHS), is a missionary secondary school in Sibu, Sarawak, in East Malaysia.
+Founded in 1905, it is the oldest school in the town.

 History

 The school under Catholic Mission (1902-1953)

 In 1902, the school was founded by Father A. Hopfgartner, who was born on 5 January 1874, and later suffered a stroke and died on 15 May 1949.
 A clock tower and bronze plaque were erected in his memory on the school premises.
 By 1905, the school was moved a two storied building at Lanang Road.
 The lower floor was used as classrooms, with the upper floor used as hostels.
 The school was then transferred to Mission Road in 1907.
 The following year Father Hopfgarther was replaced by Father Vincent Halder, the longest serving principal of the school.
 In 1928, Standard Four (now Primary Six) was introduced followed by the introduction of Standard Five (now Form One) in the succeeding year.
 The school has classes up to Standard Seven (now Form Three) and the number of pupils had reached 300.
 In Father Halder's final year as Principal, the Chinese language was added to the school curriculum and the Chinese department was established.
 After his death, Father Halder was succeeded by Rev. John Vos, who was succeeded by Rev. James Buis in 1938.